Classification: Straight Bourbon

-Value: If you take into account the uniqueness stated above and the fact that it’s a far better bourbon than many twice its price, you understand why it’s becoming so hard to find.
+If you take into account the uniqueness stated above and the fact that it’s a far better bourbon than many twice its price, you understand why it’s becoming so hard to find.
 At around $20-$25 for a 750ml bottle, it’s a flat-out steal.
 This is one bourbon that actually under-priced.
 It would have an easy time sitting along side many $40 bourbons.

 2 - 2